apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

 cqssc  Client Request SSL Cipher used by |TS| to communicate with the client. cqssu  Client Request SSL Elliptic Curve used by |TS| to communicate with the
-                      client when using an ECDHE cipher. pqssl  Proxy Request  Indicates whether the connection from |TS| to the origin was over SSL or not. pscert Proxy Request  1 if origin requested certificate from |TS| during TLS
+                      client when using an ECDHE cipher. cqssa  Client Request ALPN Protocol ID negotiated with the client. pqssl  Proxy Request  Indicates whether the connection from |TS| to the origin was over SSL or not. pscert Proxy Request  1 if origin requested certificate from |TS| during TLS